aarossig/MoveCursor/readme.md

 in $DISPLAY.

 This is implemented as a shared object so that it can be accessed from LabVIEW (or other high level languages) which allow calls to native code.
+This avoids the high level language from having to manually open the display, window and work with complex datatypes.

 ## Test Program